• Skip to primary navigation

 To make a cornbread casserole you will obviously need corn.
 I used a 198g (7oz) can of creamed sweetcorn and a 198g (7 oz) can of whole kernel corn (including the liquid).

 You will also need flour.
-Self-raising flour is fine, but if you don’t have any you could use plain all purpose flour and add 1 teaspoon baking powder.
-If you want even more corn flavour (and a thicker texture) you can use half yellow maize meal (corn meal) in place of half the flour.
-If you use maize meal / corn meal, add another 1/2 teaspoon baking powder.
+Self-raising flour is fine, but if you don't have any you could use plain all-purpose flour and add 1 teaspoon baking powder.
+If you want even more corn flavour (and a thicker texture) you can replace half of the flour with a similar quantity of yellow maizemeal (cornmeal or polenta).
+If you do this, add another ½ teaspoon of baking powder.

 The other ingredients you will need are sour cream, an egg, some melted butter, sugar and salt.
 The sugar adds a little sweetness to the dish, but you can leave this out if you prefer.
 And as always, salt is optional.